JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 >
 {type="note"}

+An **expression** returns a value that can be used later in your code.

 Here is an example of using `when` as an expression.
-The `when` syntax is assigned immediately to a variable:
+The `when` expression is assigned immediately to a variable which is later used with the `println()` function:

 ```kotlin
 fun main() {